People

 About Amy

-Amy Kate Bailey’s main area of research focuses on historical racist violence in the United States.
+Amy Kate Bailey’s main area of research focuses on historical violence in the United States.
 This scholarship has focused on factors that predict the intensity of mob violence, the characteristics of its victims, and contemporary consequences.
 Her current project examines the link between communities’ past experiences with collective violence and rates of infant mortality and other adverse pregnancy outcomes today.

 Amy is an Associate Professor of Sociology and Institute for Health Research and Policy fellow at the University of Illinois Chicago, and a research affiliate at the University of Washington’s Center for Studies in Demography and Ecology.
 She was previously on faculty at Utah State University, and completed a postdoc at Princeton University’s Office of Population Research.
 Prof. Bailey earned her PhD and MA in Sociology from the University of Washington.
 Her work has been published in the American Journal of Sociology, American Sociological Review, and Annals of the American Academy of Political and Social Sciences, among other outlets.